 The District levies two separate property taxes to provide distinct health care services:

-One levy helps to fund San Juan Island EMS and MedEvac which provides 9-1-1 advanced life support emergency medical response and critical care transport on the ground, marine, and in the air.
+One levy helps to fund San Juan Island EMS which provides 9-1-1 advanced life support emergency medical response and critical care transport for ground and marine services .
 All of the funds from this levy support San Juan Island EMS and nothing goes to the support of PeaceHealth.
-This levy will need to be renewed on or before December 31, 2016.

-To watch video recordings of the meetings please go to the "Meetings" page and follow the instructions listed just above the list of agendas.
+To watch video recordings of the regular meetings please go to the "Meetings" page and follow the instructions.
+This page also displays information about any special board meetings.